ivandotv/radio-browser-api/README.md

   clickTimestamp: Date // The time of the last click recorded for this stream
   clickCount: number // Clicks within the last 24 hours
   clickTrend: number // The difference of the clickcounts within the last 2 days.
 Positive values mean an increase, negative a decrease of clicks.
+  geoLat: number // Latitude on earth where the stream is located.
+Undefined if it doesn't exist.
+  geoLong: number // Longitude on earth where the stream is located.
+Undefined if it doesn't exist.
 }
 ```